learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 }
 ```

-Build the project by hitting `CMD + B` and inspect `API.swift`.
+After incorporating these changes, build the project by hitting `CMD + B` and inspect `API.swift`.
 Also notice that the compiler will now throw a few errors that we will fix in a second.

 In `API.swift`, you'll see that `apollo-codegen` now generated an additional top-level struct called `PokemonDetails` that represents our newly defined fragment.
 Further, our two structs from before `TrainerQuery.Data.Trainer.OwnedPokemon` and `CreatePokemonMutation.Data.CreatePokemon` now received a new property of type `Fragments` that carries the information from our fragment.